kush312/Notes-taking-Website/README.md

 # Notes-taking-Website

-its a simple note taking website with features like deleting and searching for a note.
+Its a note taking website with features like deleting and searching for a note.